hendrialqori/website/src/articles/dont-hurry-up-wrap-your-component-with-memo-using-this-instead.md

 })
 ```
 <br />
-This way has enough for prevent re-renders problems, But i have own way to resolve this problem
+This way has enough for prevent re-renders problems,
-with **make separated component**.
+But i have own way to resolve this problem with make **separated component**

 ```jsx:JSX
 import { useState } from 'react'